Plasma Wave Subsystem

 The PWS instrument plan was introduced in 1974 during the development of the Voyager program.
 It was hoped it would help increase understanding of wave particle interactions and record data on the magnetospheres of planets like Jupiter and Saturn.
 The instruments went on to record radio waves at Jupiter, Saturn, Uranus, and Neptune.

 The PWS instrument is one of the instruments that is a part of the Voyager interstellar mission, and they have operated for several decades after their 1977 launch into the 2010s.

+Frederick L. Scarf of TRW was the first PI.
+After Scarf's death in 1988, Donald Gurnett became the PI.